 The future of retail

 Although buying behavior is becoming increasingly online-focused, Amer believes people will always seek physical experiences and opportunities to meet.
-And the date backs up his argument.
-Research carried out in the UK at the end of 2020 discovered 80% of retailers say their stores are becoming just as, if not more important, to their business than before the pandemic.
+And the data backs up his argument.
+Research carried out in the UK at the end of 2020 discovered that 80% of retailers say their stores are becoming just as, if not more important, to their business than before the pandemic.

 “I think in the coming two years we will see radical changes in what we call unified commerce, where we mix the digital and the physical,’ Amer says.
-“In the end it’s all about creating convenience for the customer.”
+“In the end, it’s all about creating convenience for the customer.”

 Listen to the full interview of Amer Mohammed!